McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/labInfo.md

 This page may pop up.
 Navigate through it using the buttons below.

-{% include oneImg.html url="assets/images/GoogleSetup/google1.JPG" caption = "" shortCap="" %}
+{% include oneImg.html url="assets/images/GoogleSetup/google1.jpg" caption = "Google Setup - 1" shortCap="Google Setup - 1" %}

-{% include oneImg.html url="assets/images/GoogleSetup/google2.JPG" caption = "" shortCap="" %}
+{% include oneImg.html url="assets/images/GoogleSetup/google2.jpg" caption = "Google Setup - 2" shortCap="Google Setup - 2" %}

 Allow all 7 permissions for DRDB.

 You will then see this page.
 This is expected.

-{% include oneImg.html url="assets/images/GoogleSetup/google3.JPG" caption = "" shortCap="" %}
+{% include oneImg.html url="assets/images/GoogleSetup/google3.jpg" caption = "Google Setup - 3" shortCap="Google Setup - 3" %}

 You need to take the URL and copy the part of the URL between **/?code=** and **&scope** and paste it into the next screen.

-{% include oneImg.html url="assets/images/GoogleSetup/google4.JPG" caption = "" shortCap="" %}
+{% include oneImg.html url="assets/images/GoogleSetup/google4.jpg" caption = "Google Setup - 4" shortCap="Google Setup - 4" %}